docker/docs/content/guides/docker-concepts/the-basics/what-is-an-image.md

 ### Search for and download an image

-1. Open the Docker Desktop dashboard and select the **Images** view in the left-hand navigation menu.
+1. Open the Docker Dashboard and select the **Images** view in the left-hand navigation menu.

     ![A screenshot of the Docker Desktop dashboard showing the image view on the left sidebar](images/click-image.webp?border=true&w=1050&h=400)